wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.8 =
+* Test and verify that PopupAlly is compatible with WordPress 4.0.
+No action is required after update.

 = 1.3.7 =
 * Fix bug where popup does not close on iPhone when clicking on background.
 No action is required after update.